The easiest way to check your collection day is via the My TRC App.

 Here are just some of the ways your recycled goods are re-used.

 Council are proud of the following recycled materials that are reprocessed locally:

 - garden organics – reprocessed into mulch and compost and available for purchase

 - clean concrete – reprocessed into road base and drainage rubble and available for purchase

 - clean brick and tile – reprocessed into decorative gravel and bedding sand and available for purchase

-Once collected, other household recyclables are transported back to Challenge Recycling Services in Tamworth.
-All recyclable materials (except for glass products) are separated and stock piled until there is enough material on send to processing facility around the country.
+Once collected, other household recyclables are transported back to Forest Road Landfill in Tamworth.
+All recyclable materials (except for glass products) are stock piled until there is enough material on send to processing facility around the country.